State Prepaid Education Plans

 A 529 plan is a tax-advantaged investment vehicle designed to encourage saving for the future higher education expenses of a designated beneficiary, typically a child or grandchild.
 If you have a 529 savings plan--as opposed to a state prepaid plan--you should still contact your program administrator as soon as the term statement comes out.
 You should inquire what documentation you will need to provide for them to disburse funds from the account.
 Typically, the plan will pay you directly, and then you in turn will pay the University.
 Note that you must make your transaction in time to meet the due date for the term statement charges.
 Usually, the due date for Fall is around August 20th and for Spring is around January 6th.

 Your 529 plan benefit amount needs to be received by the university before the bill due date.
-Please be advised that we cannot give a student credit for pending 529 funds.
-The reason for this is because the funding is not considered guaranteed until payment is received by our office.
-We suggest contacting your 529 plan to ensure that payment sent to the University of Virginia in a timely manner.
+For the Fall term, you should contact your plan provider to order a distribution by no later than August 1.
+For the Spring term, you should order a distribution prior to December 25th.
+Please be advised that we cannot give a student credit for pending 529 funds, and any funds that are past due on a student's account after the due date will result in a Student Finance hold on the student account.
 Please ask the 529 to include the student's full legal name and student ID number with the payment.

 Most 529 plans require that disbursement of funds happen in the same calendar year as the term for which those funds are making payment.
 This means that for the Spring term, the turnaround time is very tight.
 We recognize that.
 If you have concerns about the timing of your payment, give us a call or send us an email.
 We'll sort out the details together and help to ensure your student starts off the term right.